Cinco de Mayo Patch Program®

 Cinco de Mayo became popular in the United States as a way of celebrating Mexican culture.
 Celebrations in the United States include parades, parties, mariachi music, Mexican folk dancing and of course traditional Mexican foods.

-Have some fun during a virtual Cinco de Mayo celebration:
+Have some fun during a Cinco de Mayo celebration:

 You can find fun crafts for Cinco de Mayo on our page Easter, Mother’s Day and Spring Ideas for Scouts.